brunorrboaretto/Laser_Spike_Timing_Analysis_Repository/README.md

 If you find this work helpful for your research, please consider reading and citing:

-- Boaretto, B. R. R., Macau, E. E. N., & Masoller, C. (2024)."Characterizing the spike timing of a chaotic laser by using ordinal analysis and machine learning." *Chaos: An Interdisciplinary Journal of Nonlinear Science*, XXX, XXXXX. </br>
+- Boaretto, B. R. R., Macau, E. E. N., & Masoller, C. (2024)."Characterizing the spike timing of a chaotic laser by using ordinal analysis and machine learning." *Chaos: An Interdisciplinary Journal of Nonlinear Science*,  34, 043108 (2024). </br>

 In addition, the whole methodology used in this work has been originated and improved in these two works:
 - Boaretto, B. R. R., Budzinski, R. C., Rossi, K. L., Prado, T. L., Lopes, S. R., & Masoller, C. (2021).
 "Discriminating Chaotic and Stochastic Time Series using Permutation Entropy and Artificial Neural Networks." *Scientific Reports*, 11(1), 15789.